thled/d8cards/README.md

     * Iterates through each instance of blocks of type "Stock Exchange Price Card"
     * For each block, take the symbol value and call the API to retrieve the Last Price and Change values
     * Update the block field values programmatically with the values of Last Price and Change retrieved from the API and save the block

+## Dupal8Cards #06 ­- Services and Dependency Injection #

+### Objective

+At the end of this course, you will be able to

+* What is dependency injection
+* Building Services and why build services
+* Core Services

+### Exercise

+This is not a Drupal API to have an exercise for itself